-- the extent of turnover among participants, - retirement experience (earlier or later than projected), - mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), - salary increases (greater or smaller than projected), and - cost-of-living adjustments (COLAs) higher or lower than anticipated.
+- the extent of turnover among participants, - retirement experience (earlier or later than projected), - mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), - · salary increases (greater or smaller than projected), and - cost-of-living adjustments (COLAs) higher or lower than anticipated.

-The net gain from this other experience for the year ended June 30, 2021 amounted to \$15.5 million, which is 0.2% of the Actuarial Accrued Liability.
+The net loss from this other experience for the year ended June 30, 2022 amounted to \$27.4 million, which is 0.4% of the Actuarial Accrued Liability.
 See Section 2, Subsection E for a detailed development of the Unfunded Actuarial Accrued Liability.